Abdallah-Ragab/code-profiles/README.md

-# The Code Profiles - Multi-profile manager for VS Code.
+# The Code Profiles | Multi-profile manager for VS Code.
 Simple tool to create and manage multiple profiles of vs code with different settings, themes and extensions.
-Essential for ant developer that uses multiple languages with different setup for each one.
+Essential for any developer that uses multiple languages with different setup for each one.

 ## Installation